microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 The undo edit is created by inverting the edit that needs to be undone, and rebasing that inverse over all the changes that have been applied since.

-Sending concrete undo edits alleviates the need establish and maintain distributed consensus on an undo window.
-It also means summaries do not need to include repair data.
+Sending concrete undo edits alleviates the need to establish and maintain distributed consensus on an undo window.It also means summaries do not need to include repair data.
 It does however require sending rebased changes over the wire.

-### Concrete Undo of Unsequenced Changes
+Rebased changes may contain lineage entries, which we haven't sent over the wire before.
+We do not currently know of a reason why this would be problematic, or of any other issue or special requirement associated with sending rebased changes over the wire.

-Using concrete undos even when the change to be undone has not been sequence is somewhat problematic because we cannot know in advance the exact impact of the change to undo.
+Using concrete undos even when the change to be undone has not been sequenced is somewhat problematic Using concrete undos even when the change to be undone has not been sequence is somewhat problematic because we cannot know in advance the exact impact of the change to undo.